rust-lang/rust/text/0000-const-looping.md

 A loop in MIR is a cyclic graph of `BasicBlock`s.
 Evaluating such a loop is no different from evaluating a linear sequence of `BasicBlock`s, except that termination is not guaranteed.
-To ensure that the compiler never hangs indefinitely, we count the number of terminators processed and once we reach a fixed limit, we report an error mentioning that we aborted constant evaluation, because we could not guarantee that it'll terminate.
+To ensure that the compiler never hangs indefinitely, we count the number of terminators processed and whenever we reach a fixed limit, we report a lint mentioning that we cannot guarantee that the evaluation will terminate and reset the counter to zero.
+This lint should recur in a non-annoying amount of time (e.g. at least 30 seconds between occurrences).

 # Drawbacks
 [drawbacks]: #drawbacks

-* Loops are not guaranteed to terminate
-    * We catch this already by having a maximum number of basic blocks that we can evaluate.
-* A guaranteed to terminate, non looping constant might trigger the limit, if it has too much code.
+* Infinite loops will hang the compiler if the lint is not denied

 # Rationale and alternatives
 [alternatives]: #alternatives